rogeriochaves/elm-suspense/README.md

 ### Other details

 There are also other helper functions like `mapCmdView` and `mapCmdViewList` to help you wrapping the html inside the suspense features, and you also need to add some boilerplate on your main `Msg`, `Model` and `Update` for all this architectural change to work.
-The the `src/` folder for more examples.
+Check the `src/` folder for more examples.

 ## Run it yourself